uhub/awesome-python/README.md

 * [petertodd/python-bitcoinlib](https://github.com/petertodd/python-bitcoinlib) - Python3 library providing an easy interface to the Bitcoin data structures and protocol.
 * [waveform80/picamera](https://github.com/waveform80/picamera) - A pure Python interface to the Raspberry Pi camera module
 * [docker/compose](https://github.com/docker/compose) - Define and run multi-container applications with Docker
-* [powerline/powerline](https://github.com/powerline/powerline) - Powerline is a statusline plugin for vim, and provides statuslines and prompts for several other applications, including zsh, bash, tmux, IPython, Awesome and Qtile.
 * [pymc-devs/pymc3](https://github.com/pymc-devs/pymc3) - Probabilistic Programming in Python: Bayesian Modeling and Probabilistic Machine Learning with Aesara
 * [jindaxiang/akshare](https://github.com/jindaxiang/akshare) - AKShare is an elegant and simple financial data interface library for Python, built for human beings! 开源财经数据接口库
 * [jrosebr1/imutils](https://github.com/jrosebr1/imutils) - A series of convenience functions to make basic image processing operations such as translation, rotation, resizing, skeletonization, and displaying Matplotlib images easier with OpenCV and Python.